 The Cutler RMP is proposed to be updated from its current form under the new license.
-That is, PacifiCorp proposes to update the RMP and would incorporate and improve upon the management, monitoring, and best practices contained in the current RMP.
-Aspects to be included in the new RMP relevant to this resource are summarized in the New Proposed Measures subsection below.
+That is, PacifiCorp proposes to update the Cutler RMP and would incorporate and improve upon the management, monitoring, and best practices contained in the current Cutler RMP.
+Aspects to be included in the new Cutler RMP relevant to this resource are summarized in the New Proposed Measures subsection below.

 A summary of new proposed PM&E measures is presented in Section 2.2.3, Proposed Environmental Measures.
-New proposed measures and management plans relevant to botanical resources are presented here.
+New proposedAll measures and management plans relevant to botanical resources are presented here. will be incorporated into either the Cutler RMP or the CESCP.
+The PM&E measure number from Table 2-4 is provided for reference.

-Management and Monitoring Plans
+Resource Management and Monitoring PlansPlan

-A new RMP would be developed that incorporates many of the measures in the current RMP.
-This new RMP would be developed after the Project is granted an approved license.
-The new RMP would be expected to include the following sub-components relevant to botanical resources:
+A newAn updated Cutler RMP would is proposed to be developed that incorporates many of the measures in the current Cutler RMP.
+This new Cutler RMP would be developed after the Project is granted an approved receives a FERC license Order.
+The new Cutler RMP would be expected to include the following sub-components relevant to botanical resources: